joeldba/dwm/README.md

 * center
   * Centers newly-created floating windows.
 * scratchpad
-  * Allows you to show/hide a small, floating terminal window for quick typing or running commands.
+  * Allows you to show/hide a small, floating terminal window for quick typing or running commands, by pressing Mod+grave (or tilde key).
 * sticky
   * The currently focused window can be shown on all workspaces by pressing Mod+s.
 * hideborder